 Some of the garments we’ve produced with the machine have been assembled by hand, others with a linker, and yet some others with an overlocker.

 There are many ways to complete this process and it really depends on the finish you want and the speed at which you need to produce.
 We would advise you to have a linking machine if you want to produce a high volume of garments with the best possible finish.

 We will have Youtube tutorials to guide you through the different assembly processes.

 The variables that define resolution in knitting are gauge, yarn, tension and stitch density.

 You can use any of your yarns of the right weight, like in any other knitting machine.
 We will partner with yarn suppliers and build a store to offer a great selection of yarns for the knitting machine.

-This really depends on the garment and its size.
+This really depends on the garment, its size and its pattern.
 The best solution is to weigh a similar garment and then find out the cost of the yarn you would like to use.
 We will offer information of this kind for our templates and the yarn provided in our website.

 The machine is designed to work with most of the yarn cones available in the market.
 Although, if you have a cone that is too big and can interfere with a neighboring one, you could put it on a table behind the machine, or even on the floor.

 Each yarn requires its own parameters, so if you selected them appropriately the range of options is quite generous.
 We will work throughout the year to test as many yarns as possible so that we can let you know.
 We will also elaborate a list of parameters for the yarns we test, and select for you to minimize the sampling time.